By Lawrence Haywood, Dec 18, 2024

-There are few cities in the world that set imaginations flaring as much as Saigon in the South of Vietnam.
-The diverse perceptions of smoky temples, cosy cafes, crazy traffic, sky-scraping buildings and an aptitude for business have all been shaped from its turbulent history.
+Few cities in the world set imaginations flaring as much as Saigon in the South of Vietnam.
+The diverse perceptions of smoky temples, cozy cafes, crazy traffic, sky-scraping buildings, and an aptitude for business have all been shaped by its turbulent history.
 Saigon has undergone many transformations over its past, from war with the Khmer through the war with France, to war with North Vietnam and eventually reunification under a new flag and a new name.
-With such a rich blend of culture, history and modernity, it’s no wonder that so many international tourists have Saigon firmly in their sights when visiting Vietnam.

 Saigon City Hall